The Complete Guide To Setting Up Your Diet

 - Try and eat a variety of fruits and veg rather than the same things every day.

-Then, if there are issues we may look at total fibre intake [see FAQ guidelines] or suggest a multi and then see how they respond.
+Then, if there are issues we may look at total fiber intake [see FAQ guidelines] or suggest a multi and then see how they respond.
 This is the simplest way of looking at your micronutrition.

 That said, I also like the simplicity of the following guidelines given by Eric to his competitors as it satisfies a deep need for some people to have specific guidelines on quantities: